prasadm0re/prasadm0re/README.md

 - 👋 Hi, I’m @prasadm0re
 - 👀 I’m interested in data science and ML
-- 🌱 I’m currently learning new data science techniques to masterr my field
+- 🌱 I’m currently learning new data science techniques to master my skills
 - 📫 You can reach me @ https://www.linkedin.com/in/prasad-more-8112b3144/

 <!---